 Is your heart older than you are?
 Use the CDC Heart Age Calculator to find out.
-Click on the link.
+Click on the link below.

 The heart is a vital organ responsible for pumping blood through your body.
 When the heart beats, it creates pressure that pushes the blood through your network of arteries and veins.
 Your blood pressure, then, is a result of both the force of the heart working to push blood through the system as well as the resting force between beats.
 These two forces are each represented by the numbers of a blood pressure reading.